Flughafen station: Station design and artwork

 Given that the airport is of particular interest to international visitors, it is the only station whose name appears in German and English on signage inside the station.
 Announcements are also made in German as well as English onboard trains and inside the station, but this is also true for the automated announcements at Hauptbahnhof ("main railway station") and informing passengers of the interchange possibility between U3 and U2 at Rothenburger Straße station and Rathenauplatz station.

-After the airport was named after Nuremberg born Renaissance artist Albrecht Dürer, the station walls were adorned with reproductions of artwork by him, including the "Rhinocerus" a woodcut of the first such animal to be seen in Europe since Roman times, which Dürer drew based on descriptions and other artwork depicting the animal.
+After the airport was named after Nuremberg born Renaissance artist Albrecht Dürer, the station walls on the southern wall behind the platform were adorned with reproductions of artwork by him, including the "Rhinocerus" a woodcut of the first such animal to be seen in Europe since Roman times, which Dürer drew based on descriptions and other artwork depicting the animal.
 A plaque accompanying the artwork details the background of its origins and points out that Dürer apparently mistook skin-folds for armor plates.
 Other artworks by Dürer displayed in the station are the Young Hare and the self portrait with fur trimmed robe.